Molecular Pathology

 Gene expression and mutation status can be altered by certain therapeutic agents, i.e. chemotherapy therefore previous treatments should be documented on the sample request form.

-Availability of clinical advice when ordering examinations and on interpretation of examination results: technical advice can be obtained by contacting the Molecular Services Lead or a member of the Molecular Pathology Services team by e-mail (see above for contact details) or by telephone on 0151 706 4485.
+Availability of clinical advice when ordering examinations and on interpretation of examination results: technical advice can be obtained by contacting the Molecular Scientific Section Lead, the Molecular Pathology Team Leaders or a member of the Molecular Pathology Services team by e-mail at lcl.molpath@nhs.net or by telephone on 0151 706 4485.

 Clinical advice on examination results can be obtained by contacting the relevant member of the Consultant Pathologist team.